atomicrobot/Carbon-Backend/README.md

 - Examples of manually testing REST API calls with RESTClient

 ## Project creation:

+Carbon-Backend was initially created using this command:

 `npx express-generator-typescript "project-name"`

+To use Carbon-Backend, just clone the repository and add your code to it.

 ## Local Development

+Ensure you're running the expected version of node.
+The best way to see what the project is using is to look in the Dockerfile for the node version.
+`nvm use 14.15.1`

 ### Commands